 6) Avoid Harmful & Toxic Medications

-Based on over 10 years of experience, we have learned that many over the counter and prescription medications prevent circulating stem cells ability to home and multiply.
+Based on over decades of experience, we have learned that many over the counter and prescription medications prevent circulating stem cells ability to home and multiply.
 Antibiotics such as quinolone (used in Cipro and Levaquin) not only hurt circulating stem cells but also cells in the cartage and tendons.
 These powerful bacterial antibiotics are often prescribed for urinary and respiratory tract infections.
 Fluoroquinolones have many side-effects and have been associated with orthopedic hip injuries and tendon ruptures in the knees.
 Ligaments in the body have their specific types of stem cells, so some medications that damage those cells resulting in the weakening or failure of those tendons.
 Over a long period, these medications can lead to ruptures, degenerative disc disease or chronic tendinopathy.
 Over the counter medications such as Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) can also increase risks of getting autoimmune disease, kidney failure, neuropathy, gastrointestinal issues (Crohn’s disease, UC, IBD), or brain strokes.
 Instead of resorting to synthetic NSAIDs such as Aleve, ibuprofen, Motrin, or Celebrex, try natural anti-inflammatories such as Turmeric Curcumin or Fish Oil that don’t carry such adverse side effects.